KENARDO-11/TrelloCardAutomation/README.md

 * Handling for card -> checklist -> checkitem dependency flow
 * More implicit update options
 * General cleanup
+* Future: integration with a Trello Card Button that invokes a webhook to export the card and crunch it into a yaml task
+    * Future Future: Daily and Weekly buttons that also update tasklist.yml

 ## Scripts
 * apiCaller.py - Interfaces with Trello API using environment variables